JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2013-05-16-java-interview-question-what-is-the-difference-between-this-and-super.md

 ---
 layout: post
-title: "Java Interview Quesiton: What is the difference between Array and Vector"
+title: "Java Interview Question: What is the difference between this() and super()"
-description: "Java Interview Quesiton: What is the difference between Array and Vector"
+description: "Java Interview Question: What is the difference between this() and super()"
 categories: [ Java, Java Interview Questions ]
 tags: [ Java, Java Interview Questions ]
 comments: false
 ---

-Array is a set of related data type and static whereas vector is a growable array of objects and dynamic.
+   this() can be used to invoke a constructor or method of the same class whereas super() can be used to invoke a super class constructor or method.

 You can see the full list of <a href="/java-interview-questions.html">Java Interview Questions Here</a>

 If you have any questions or comments please email me at <a href="mailto:john@johnathanmarksmith.com">john@johnathanmarksmith.com</a>

 {% include JB/setup %}